 Skip to content

 Observables are data that is constantly monitored.
-When the data matches a criteria, a list of actions or commands is executed.
+When the data matches a criteria, a set of actions is executed.

 For people familiar with the concept, it can be considered a if-this-then-that instruction.
 For example: If the weather data from the simulator indicates rain is falling on the aircraft, we can set the windshield wipers automatically.

-1. the cockpit level, available for the entire application
+1. the cockpit level, available for the entire application, mostly all the time,

 3. the aircraft level, available to monitor aircraft-specific variables.

-Observables are defined in resources folder of the entity in a observables.yaml file.
-All observables are loaded at once in an Observables entity which contains them all.
+Configured Observables are defined in resources folder of the entity in a observables.yaml file.
+All observables are loaded at once in an Observables entity which contains them all and report their use .

 The file observables.yaml is located in the deckconfig/resources folder of an aircraft.
 It is loaded on startup.